GenomicMedLab/cool-seq-tool/docs/source/usage.rst

    * - ``TRANSCRIPT_MAPPINGS_PATH``
      - Path to transcript mapping file generated from `Ensembl BioMart <http://www.ensembl.org/biomart/martview>`_.
 Used in :py:class:`TranscriptMappings <cool_seq_tool.sources.transcript_mappings.TranscriptMappings>`.
 If not defined, uses a copy of the file that is bundled within the Cool-Seq-Tool installation.
 See the :ref:`contributor instructions <build_transcript_mappings_tsv>` for information on manually rebuilding it.
 Cool-Seq-Tool will acquire this data manually if no configuration is provided.
    * - ``MANE_SUMMARY_PATH``
      - Path to MANE Summary file.
-Used in :py:class:`MANETranscriptMappings <cool_seq_tool.sources.mane_transcript_mappings.MANETranscriptMappings>` to provide MANE transcript annotations.
+Used in :py:class:`ManeTranscriptMappings <cool_seq_tool.sources.mane_transcript_mappings.ManeTranscriptMappings>` to provide MANE transcript annotations.
 If not defined, defaults to the most recent version (formatted as ``data/MANE.GRCh38vX.X.summary.txt``) within the Cool-Seq-Tool library directory.
    * - ``SEQREPO_ROOT_DIR``
      - Path to SeqRepo directory (i.e. contains ``aliases.sqlite3`` database file, and ``sequences`` directory).
 Used by :py:class:`SeqRepoAccess <cool_seq_tool.handlers.seqrepo_access.SeqRepoAccess`.
 If not defined, defaults to ``/usr/local/share/seqrepo/latest``.
    * - ``UTA_DB_URL``
-     - A `libpq connection string <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING>`_, i.e. of the form ``postgresql://<user>:<password>@<host>:<port>/<database>/<schema>``, used by the :py:class:`cool_seq_tool.sources.uta_database.UTADatabase` class.
+     - A `libpq connection string <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING>`_, i.e. of the form ``postgresql://<user>:<password>@<host>:<port>/<database>/<schema>``, used by the :py:class:`cool_seq_tool.sources.uta_database.UtaDatabase` class.
 By default, it is set to ``postgresql://uta_admin:uta@localhost:5433/uta/uta_20210129b``.
    * - ``LIFTOVER_CHAIN_37_TO_38``
      - A path to a `chainfile <https://genome.ucsc.edu/goldenPath/help/chain.html>`_ for lifting from GRCh37 to GRCh38.
-Used by :py:class:`cool_seq_tool.sources.uta_database.UTADatabase` as input to `pyliftover <https://pypi.org/project/pyliftover/>`_.
+Used by :py:class:`cool_seq_tool.sources.uta_database.UtaDatabase` as input to `pyliftover <https://pypi.org/project/pyliftover/>`_.
 If not provided, pyliftover will fetch it automatically from UCSC.
    * - ``LIFTOVER_CHAIN_38_TO_37``
      - A path to a `chainfile <https://genome.ucsc.edu/goldenPath/help/chain.html>`_ for lifting from GRCh38 to GRCh37.
-Used by :py:class:`cool_seq_tool.sources.uta_database.UTADatabase` as input to `pyliftover <https://pypi.org/project/pyliftover/>`_.
+Used by :py:class:`cool_seq_tool.sources.uta_database.UtaDatabase` as input to `pyliftover <https://pypi.org/project/pyliftover/>`_.
 If not provided, pyliftover will fetch it automatically from UCSC.

 Schema support
 --------------